kgateway-dev/kgateway/docs/content/guides/observability/tracing.md

 Tracing requires a cluster that will collect the traces.
 For example, Zipkin requires a `collector_cluster` to be specified in the bootstrap config.
 If your provider requires a cluster to be specified, you can provide it in the config, as shown below.

-The bootstrap config is the portion of Envoy's config that is applied when an Envoy process in initialized.
+The bootstrap config is the portion of Envoy's config that is applied when an Envoy process is initialized.
 That means that you must either apply this configuration through Helm values during installation or that you must edit the proxy's config map and restart the pod.
 We describe both methods below.